Skip to main content

 Decision Letter

-The applicant should be informed who to contact if they have any queries about the decision and how to make a complaint or request a review with the Office of the Victorian Information Commissioner (OVIC).
+The letter will provide contact information for the FOI Officer to answer any queries about the decision and outline how to make a complaint to the Office of the Victorian Information Commissioner (OVIC).

 Decisions of OVIC can be appealed to the Victorian Civil and Administrative Tribunal.
 Generally, an application must be made within 60 days from the date of the notice of decision of the Commissioner.
 VicHealth or any other government agency has 14 days to apply to VCAT for review of an OVIC decision